rahma55/Breast-Cancer-Chatbot/README.md

 This is an assistant Chatbot that can help women be aware of the breast cancer, as Pink October is breast cancer awareness month.

-👩‍🔧 Create a new environment:
+👩‍🔧 Create a new environment:\n

 🔸 create a new environment using the following commands (the environment name is rasa_env): conda create --name rasa_env